Residents in an El Cajon neighborhood are just finding out their homes have been sitting above a shallow, toxic plume for more than half a century.

 The plume emanates from beneath a building immediately east of Magnolia Elementary School on Greenfield Drive.
 For years, companies under different names disposed of or stored spent chemicals in a shallow sump there.
 According to state documents, in some months as much as 7,000 gallons of used chemical could have been disposed of there.
 The hole was lined with planks, so the liquid leaked out.
 It flowed downhill, beneath the elementary school and past it, a total of 1.3 miles, petering out under Gillespie Field.

-Now the firm Ametek has paid to install vents and filters to treat contaminated air under the classroom concrete slabs.
+Now the firm Ametek has paid to install vents to reroute contaminated air from under the classroom concrete slabs.
 It will also pay to test the air in the homes of those residents who agree to testing.

 We'll let you know when big things happen.